cjdoris/pAdicGaloisGroup/README.md

 - `SUBGROUP_TRANCHE`: Consider each group in each tranche in turn and select the first useful one.
 - `[SUBGROUP_TRANCHE, SUBGROUP_PRIORITY]`: As above, but the tranches are reordered according to some priority.
 - `Prioritize[SUBGROUP_PRIORITY, SUBGROUP_TRANCHE]`: Equivalent to the previous, but can be used like `Prioritize[PRIORITY]:TRANCHE`.
+- `Stream[Limit:INTEGER, SUBGROUP_STREAM]`: Consider up to `Limit` groups from each stream in turn and select the first useful one.

 ### `SUBGROUP_TRANCHE`

-How to select sets of subgroups.
+How to select sets ("tranches") of subgroups.

 - `All`: All subgroups.
 - `Index [If:EXPRESSION, Sort:EXPRESSION, Take:SUBGROUP_TAKE, Dedupe:SUBGROUP_DEDUPE]`: All subgroups by index.
 Only uses indices where `If` evaluates true, and sorts by `Sort`, both expressions in `idx` (the index). `If` may additionally be in variables `has_special` (true if there exists a special tranche) and `sidx0` (the index of the first special tranche, or 0 if there is none): some tranches may be dynamically marked as special from outside the tranche, e.g. the `Maximal` `GROUP_ALG` with `DescendWhen:NoSubgroup` marks tranches containing useful groups as special, giving a means to dynamically control how many tranches to use based on what was previously useful. `Take` controls which subgroups are used, and `Dedupe` controls how to dedupe groups by conjugacy.